oukaire/node-js-getting-started/README.md

 # Assignment3:landmarkz, a server for Assignment2:landmarks
 -------------------------------------------------------------------------
 by Onyi Ukay
-Last Updated: November 5, 2017
+Last Updated: November 17, 2017
 -------------------------------------------------------------------------

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A Node.js app using [Express 4](http://expressjs.com/).

 This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.

 # Implemented:

-public folder contains all HTML5 files
-* index.html

-Javascripts
-* landmarks.js

-CSS stylesheets
-* geolocation.css
+All components of assignment have been implemented.
+Components include:
+'index.js' main web app server with the routes:
+  * POST '/sendLocation' - requires
+        - login (a string)
+        - Two floats lat and lng
+  * GETs '/' - renders homepage
+  * ' and '/checkins.json' - requires a query string with a login
+'readFromDatabase.js' exports a single function that reads from Mongodb servers.
+It was implemented to practice how to split server files across multiple documents.
+'home.ejs' incorporates javascript function into home page 'home.css' style sheet for home page

 # Hours spent on Learning, Designing & Implementing
-8 hours
+15 hours

 # Credits

-Honorable Mention : Toby Glover for affording me a tutorial on ejs also found out about his cool [Wikilinks](wikilinks.io) project
+A **Shout-Out** to Toby Glover for affording me a tutorial on ejs.
+Also found out about his comp20 project: [Wikilinks](wikilinks.io) - check it out!

 The Documentations at:
 - [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)